UMM-CSci-3601/intro-to-git/README.md

 to `origin` (which is in this case another name for the GitHub repository we cloned from) and our branch name (e.g., `pat-and-chris-greetings`).
 Those are what we want, so hit `Submit`.
-After a second you should get a bubble in the bottom left corner thays that the `push` was successful.
+After a second you should get a bubble in the bottom left corner says that the `push` was successful.

 Assuming the `commit` and `push` worked, if you go to the project web page on GitHub (and refresh if necessary),